Frequently Asked Questions

 Can you tell me exactly when my street will be plowed?

 It is the City’s goal to plow all primary snow route streets within 12 hours after the snowfall has stopped.
 Neighborhood streets will be plowed within 24 hours after primary routes have been completed.
 Cul-de-sacs and dead-end streets will be plowed within 36 hours after primary routes have been completed.
 It’s not possible to provide an exact time for clearing each individual street or address.
 Weather conditions such as blowing or drifting snow or other weather events make exact predictions difficult.
-See the “Primary Snow Routes Map” on the Snow and Ice Maps page for more information.
+See the “Primary Snow Routes Map” for more information.

 Why do you sometimes salt instead of plow or plow instead of salt?